Cyber Wknd ’24

 7. Pick a strong password

-You’ve check the site is secure but what about the security of your own private information?
+You’ve checked the site is secure but what about the security of your private information?

 To choose a good password use a complex set of lower and uppercase numbers, letters, and symbols or consider a long passphrase.
 Avoid personal information a thief could easily find or guess (your child’s birthday may be memorable but it’s not the safest!).
 Finally, never reuse passwords across sites.
 If you do, one data breach could give criminals access to all your other accounts.